shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

-When I first started, it really intimidated me- what's with all those arrows?.
+When I first started, it really intimidated me- what's with all those arrows?
 Then of course when I got to know them a little bit better, it was pretty clear.
 That's what we will try to do in this post.
 We will start from ground up and reach that `store => next => action =>` thingy gradually.

 If you are familiar with the concept of middleware you can skip the next section and go directly to [Redux's version of middleware](#redux-middleware).